juanma-rm/Robocar_SWP/README.md

 The result of this project is a remotely-operated two-wheeled robotic 3D-printed car that allows both manual and automatic (PID-based) control.
 The system is featured by an ST Nucleo board for main control, a ESP8266-based Wemos D1 mini board, two wheels for and two DC PWM-controlled motors for motion, two ultrasonics sensors for object detection, an idle ball wheel for stability and a 3D printed customized chassis.

-This repository centralises the whole project
+This repository centralizes the whole project

 The component selection is not intended to be the best in terms of price, performance or even ease of design / implementation; the motivation of this project is to gather new knowledge and learn new technologies while enjoying the process.